BBC must reform or die, says Trust chairman

 Patten, who must find a new director general to sort out the mess, agreed that management structures had proved inadequate.

-"Apparently decisions about the programme went up through every damned layer of BBC management, bureaucracy, legal checks - and still emerged," he said.
+"Apparently decisions about the program went up through every damned layer of BBC management, bureaucracy, legal checks - and still emerged," he said.

 Patten ruled out resigning himself but other senior jobs are expected to be on the line, while BBC supporters fear investigative journalism will be scaled back.
 He said he expected to name Entwistle's successor in weeks, not months.